CraftAcademyLabs/coach-guides/weeks/week_3.md

 #### English
 **Static sites and programming techniques**

-During Week Four, you'll build your own portfolio site using a static website framework called Middleman.
+During Week 3, you'll build your own portfolio site using a static website framework called Middleman.
 We go in-depth with HTML, learn a markup language called [HAML](http://haml.info/), introduce the Javascript framework JQuery and style portfolios with a CSS framework.
 At the end of the week, you'll have a professional portfolio site, which you will fill with the projects you complete over the rest of the course.

 ### Week Lab
 Middleman challenge